- U.S. Securities and Exchange Commission

 - Responds to inquiries on complex accounting and auditing matters from Commission staff, securities industry staff, other federal agencies, and the courts relating to Enforcement cases and proceedings.

 Qualifying experience may be obtained in the private or public sector.
 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.
 Qualifying education must have been obtained from an accredited college or university recognized by the U.S. Department of Education.

-B. Combination of education and experience: at least 4 years of experience in accounting, or an equivalent combination of accounting experience, college-level education, and training that provided professional accounting knowledge.
-The applicant's background must also include one of the following:
+B. Combination of education and experience -- at least four (4) years of experience in accounting, or an equivalent combination of accounting experience, college-level education, and training that provided professional accounting knowledge.
+The applicant's background must include ONE of the following:

 MINIMUM QUALIFICATION REQUIREMENT: In addition to meeting the basic requirement, applicants must also meet the minimum qualification requirement.

-SK-14: Applicant must have at least one year of specialized experience equivalent to the GS/SK-13 level.
-Specialized experience include all of the following:
+SK-14: Applicant must have at least one year of specialized experience equivalent to the GS/SK-13 level: Specialized experience include:

 (1) Applying and interpreting the federal securities laws and professional standards for accountants, including Generally Accepted Accounting Principles (GAAP), PCAOB Standards, and Generally Accepted Auditing Standards as promulgated by the American Institute of Certified Public Accountants (AICPA GAAS),

 (2) Utilizing investigative processes, strategies, and tools to perform detailed financial and accounting analyses, and draw conclusions; and